 Although a certificate, letter, or a thank you may seem small and insignificant, they can be powerful motivators.
 The reward should be specific and prompt.
-Do not say something general, such as “for doing a good job,” rather cite the specific action that made you believe it was indeed a good job.
-In addition, help those who are good.
-We all make mistakes or need help on occasion to achieve a particular goal.
+Do not say something general, such as “for doing a good job,” rather you should cite the specific action that made you believe it was indeed a good job.

 Set the example